Tonight

 What’s that bright star by the moon?

-The moon and Venus are less than 5 degrees apart on October 5, 2024.
-By November, the closest pairing of the moon and Venus is on the 4th.
-Once again, they’re less than 5 degrees apart, or the amount of space that your three middle fingers block on the sky’s dome when held at arm’s length.
+The moon and Venus were less than 5 degrees apart on October 5, 2024.
+By November 4, the moon and Venus were less than 5 degrees apart again.
+That’s about the amount of sky blotted out with your three middle fingers, held at arm’s length.
+Then, on December 4, they’ll be 2 degrees apart.

 For a precise view from your location, visit Stellarium.

 Bottom line: What’s that bright star by the moon?
-It’s not a star at all.
+It’s not a star.
 It’s the planet Venus!
 Venus is the brightest point of light in our night sky, and on three evenings in the fall sky, it pairs with the crescent moon after sunset.
 Learn more here.

 Posted